Farmer Needlestick Injuries – Risk & Recommended Treatment

 Farm-related Needlestick Injuries Brochure: Read, download and print

-Had an injury?
+Had a needlestick injury?

-Every year, across Australia, farmers and agricultural workers experience preventable needlestick injuries with 80% of livestock farmers reporting a needlestick injury at some time.
+Every year, across Australia, farmers and agricultural workers experience preventable needlestick injuries with over 80% of livestock farmers reporting a needlestick injury at some time.
 These injuries—while unintentional—have several factors in common.

-These factors include: the use of vaccines, unpredictability of animals, poor animal restraint, dangerous vaccination technique, inappropriate first aid, inappropriate medical treatment, difficulty finding information on vaccines or on the material safety data sheets, and treatment delay resulting in various complications particularly where vaccines with mineral oil adjuvants have been used. (e.g.Johnes, Piligard, Vibriosis vaccines).
-Reasons farmers cite for not reporting needlestick or not changing behaviour include not remembering to do so, lack of employer support or instruction regarding safer technique, believing reporting wouldn’t make any difference, and considering the injury insignificant.
+These factors include: the use of vaccines, unpredictability of animals, poor animal restraint, dangerous vaccination technique, inappropriate first aid, inappropriate medical treatment, difficulty finding information on the injectable substance or on the safety data sheets (SDS), and treatment delay resulting in various complications particularly where vaccines with mineral oil adjuvants have been used. (e.g. Gudair, Johnes, Piligard, Vibriosis and Footvax vaccines).
+Reasons farmers cite for not reporting needlestick or not changing behaviour include not remembering to do so, lack of employer support or instruction regarding safer technique, believing reporting wouldn’t make any difference, and considering the needlestick injury insignificant.
 Medical assistance was often only sought when the inability to function due to pain, infection and requirement for surgery occurred

 Safe vaccination technique for cattle